 Jaggery has numerous antioxidants and anti-allergic properties

-Jaggery has anti-allergic properties and helps in curing various breathing disorders2.
-Rich in Minerals
+Jaggery has anti-allergic properties and helps in curing various breathing disorders

-Jaggery is rich in minerals including potassium, sodium, calcium, phosphorus and zinc among others that contribute to a good health overall.
-The presence of magnesium strengthens and relaxes the bronchial muscles which further help regularise breathing in asthmatics.
+2. Rich in Minerals: Jaggery is rich in minerals including potassium, sodium, calcium, phosphorus and zinc among others that contribute to a good health overall.
+The presence of magnesium strengthens and relaxes the bronchial muscles which further help regularize breathing in asthmatics.
 Jaggery is also rich in iron that helps improve the blood circulation and boost respiratory system.

-Jaggery is rich in numerous minerals including magnesium and iron among others3.
-Improves immunity
+Jaggery is rich in numerous minerals including magnesium and iron among others

-Jaggery is loaded with antioxidants and other nutrients that help build their immune system4.
-Improves digestion process
+Jaggery is loaded with antioxidants and other nutrients that help build their immune system

 1. Mustard oil mixed with jaggery